How to Naturally Treat Bipolar Disorder

 Risk Factors for Bipolar Disorder

 Researchers still aren’t 100% sure what causes bipolar disorder.
 However, the majority agree there is no single cause.
-Rather, it’s likely there are various factors that all play a role in a person experiencing this condition.
+Rather, there are varying factors that all play a role in a person experiencing this condition.
 Some of the recently studied include:

 • Drug and Alcohol Abuse – It’s been found that individuals with a substance abuse history are more likely to develop certain mental health conditions, including bipolar disorder. ⁵